George Drumgoole Coleman: Career

 In 1815, at the age of 19 years, he left Ireland for Calcutta, India, where he set up as an architect designing private houses for the merchants of Fort William.
 In 1819, he was invited, through his patron John Palmer, to build two churches in Batavia in the Dutch East Indies.
 The churches were never built, but Coleman spent two years working in Java.

 Coleman then obtained an introduction to Sir Stamford Raffles from Palmer in Calcutta, and travelled to Singapore, arriving in June 1822.
 Coleman was responsible, as advisor to Raffles, for the draft layout of Singapore in 1822.
 He planned the centre of the town, created roads, and constructed many fine buildings.
-Coleman oversaw the works at the Christian Cemetery which was built on the slope of the hill on the late 1822.
+Coleman oversaw the works at the Christian Cemetery which was built on the slope of the hill in late 1822.
 Raffles was away in Sumatra at the time, but Coleman also set about designing for him the Residency House of timber with a thatched roof.
 On his return, Raffles approved the house, construction of which was begun in November of the same year on Singapore Hill and completed in January 1823.
 At John Crawfurd's own expense, Coleman would later extend and redesign the house as the residence of the Residents and Governors of Singapore.
 Raffles also commissioned Coleman to design a garrison church.
 However, the church was not built.

 In June 1823, Coleman left for Java where he spent his next two and a half years, and returned to Singapore in 1825 due to conflicts between the Dutch and native Javanese.
 On 26 January 1826 he designed a large Palladian house for David Skene Napier, the first magistrate in Singapore, and a palatial building for the merchant John Argyle Maxwell, which before completion was leased to the government for use as a court house and government offices.
 Much altered and enlarged, it eventually formed part of the Parliament House of the Republic of Singapore.
 It was again in the Palladian manner, adapted to the tropical climate by incorporating a veranda and overhanging eaves to provide shade.